Back to blog

 Proxy services

 A proxy server is a remote computer with its own IP address.
 As a rule, if you want to collect a lot of data or collect it regularly from one site, the site will eventually block you by your IP address.
+To avoid this issue, you need to have hundreds or thousands of unique IP addresses.
+To solve this issue, you can use proxy servers.

 There are dozens of proxy services that sell access to proxy servers, each with its strengths and weaknesses.
 Web scraping startups often choose this solution to start their activity.
 There are many approaches to using proxy servers, and I will not dwell on them here in detail.
 You can find more information about this in our blog.